X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

   1 = this bit is always 1
   b = brk: set during a BRK instruction interrupt
   d = Decimal Mode
-  i = Interupts Disabled
+  i = Interrupts Disabled
   z = Zero
   c = Carry

 Note the missing **b** flag on the 65C816.
 This is no longer needed in native mode, since the BRK instruction now has its own vector.

-The **e** flag can only accessed via the XCE instruction, which swaps Carry and the Emulation flag.
+The **e** flag can only be accessed via the XCE instruction, which swaps Carry and the Emulation flag.

 The other flags can all be manipulated with SEP and REP, and the various